 Each apartment has a full kitchen with microwave, stove/oven, refrigerator, and mounted 37-inch television in the living room.
 A private bedroom includes a twin-sized bed, study desk, and dresser.
+Apartment layout varies depending on the style or option selected.

 All floors contain a community lounge for study and social activities.
 The building has on-campus laundry facilities.
 The price per unit includes rent, cable/Internet, water, and utilities.